boynextdoor-cze/Computer-Architecture-Project/Project1/README.md

 # Project1.2: Translator from RVC to RV32I

-For more details please refer to [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/projects/1.2/).
+For more details please refer to the [course page](https://robotics.shanghaitech.edu.cn/courses/ca/22s/projects/1.2/).

 In project 1.2, you will implement a translator that converts 16-bit RISC-V Compressed (RVC) instructions to equivalent 32-bit RISC-V instructions.
 Instructions are provided and output in binary form.
 This project is easy if you gain sufficient understanding of RISC-V from the courses, Lab 3, Lab 4 and its compressed instruction set extension from Project1.1.